AWS S3 Encryption

 Source: Oreilly

-Server-Side Encryption with AWS KMS-Managed Keys – SSE-KMS
+Server-Side Encryption with AWS KMS Keys – SSE-KMS

-• SSE-KMS is similar to SSE-S3, but it uses AWS Key Management Services (KMS) which provides additional benefits along with additional charges
+• SSE-KMS is similar to SSE-S3, but it uses AWS Key Management Service (KMS) which provides additional benefits along with additional charges.

 • KMS is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud.

-• KMS uses customer master keys (CMKs) to encrypt the S3 objects.
+• KMS uses KMS keys (previously called customer master keys or CMKs) to encrypt the S3 objects.

-• The master key is never made available.
+• The KMS key material is never made available in plaintext.

 • KMS enables you to centrally create encryption keys, and define the policies that control how keys can be used.

-• Allows audit of keys used to prove they are being used correctly, by inspecting logs in AWS CloudTrail.
+• Allows audit of key usage to prove they are being used correctly, by inspecting logs in AWS CloudTrail.

 • Allows keys to be temporarily disabled and re-enabled.